hugojair/mocca-at-icmi21/README.md

 # MOCCA at ICMI21

 This repository contains the data for the MICCA@ICMI21 grand challenge.
 Please refer to the main site at https://competitions.codalab.org/competitions/31432 for a description of the competition and detailed instructions for participation.
+Please refer to our workshop site at: https://mocha-grand-challenge.github.io/ for further information on the associated workshop.

 ## Training data